 This transformation of the body is, in effect, simply transferring a conscious human being from a physical body to what we can call a spirit body.
 However, doing this without first transforming the mind of the person could be very dangerous.

 A god would naturally possess super-powers beyond the imagination of any author of a television super-hero series.
 Transforming an egotistic human being into a being with such super-powers would almost inevitably wreak galactic havoc.
 It is too dangerous to contemplate.

 About 1% of humans are natural psychopaths.
-They have no conscience.
+They do not have a conscience.
 Probably another 1% are natural egalitarians.
 They have a highly developed conscience.
 That leaves 98% somewhere in between.
 The distribution of conscience is such that only a very small proportion of the human population has a conscience of sufficient intensity to be true egalitarians.
 That is, for each to be truly capable of loving his neighbour as himself.
 Such minds are sufficiently evolved to be safely placed within a god-body.
 They could form a peaceful egalitarian society of god-beings.

 Being about 1% of humanity means that there must be about 70 million of them scattered throughout the world today.
 I have had the good fortune, at various times and in diverse places, to meet such individuals.
 And I have been struck by my observation that they are indeed individuals.
 They are not necessarily religious.
 In fact, most are not.
 Some are deists.
 Many are even atheists.
 This leads me to conclude that conscience is something inherent to each particular human mind or spirit.
 It is nothing to do with religion, belief in God or cultural influence.